Apiwat-cs/Apiwat-cs/README.md

 Developer
 ---------

-I've been learning to code for 3 years, I started with C, but have really found a passion for backend development
+I have been learning to code for five years, starting with C. As a third-year computer science student with foundational programming skills, I am now developing expertise to pursue a career as a Full-Stack Developer.

 ### Skills